2019 Teal Ambassadors

 Southern California Ambassador

-Originally from the Chicagoland Area, I now resides in Sherman Oaks, CA with my boyfriend, Samuel, and our Chiweenie dog, Layla.
-During the day I am an animation color artist, but by night I an a non-fiction writer for my blog.
-I also enjoys crafting, sewing, and creating my own art when I’m not watching my Chicago Bears or Cubs play.
-After searching for answers for 15 years, I was diagnosed with PCOS in 2014 and was dedicated to finding all the information possible to learn how to take control of my health.
+Originally from the Chicago land area, I now reside in Sherman Oaks, CA with my boyfriend, Samuel, and our Chiweenie dog, Layla.
+During the day I am an animation color artist, but by night I am a non-fiction writer for my blog.
+I also enjoy crafting, sewing, and creating my own art when I’m not watching my Chicago Bears or Cubs play.
+After searching for answers for 15 years, I was diagnosed with PCOS in 2014 and was dedicated to finding all the information possible in order to take control of my health.
 With 1 in 5 woman having PCOS, advocating for raising awareness in order to better educate people about PCOS has become my main goal.
-Shortly after diagnosis, I started using PCOS Awareness Association as a resource for information.
+Shortly after my diagnosis, I started using PCOS Awareness Association as a resource for information.
 It was important to me to begin supporting a non-profit that benefited those with PCOS, and chose to raise money for the organization.
 I became a blogger for PCOSAA in 2018 after discovering my love for writing about my experiences with PCOS.
-After many great years utilizing, supporting, and contributing creatively, I am very excited and honored to become an Ambassador and be able to help woman find answers and love their selves in the process.
+After many great years utilizing, supporting, and contributing creatively, I am very excited and honored to become an Ambassador and be able to help woman find answers they have been searching for while loving themselves in the process.

 Northern California Ambassador